Crunchy, malted balls coated with 73% dark chocolate.

 chocolate (cacao, cane sugar, cocoa butter) malt ball (corn syrup, whey, malted milk (malted barley, wheat flour, milk, bicarbonate of soda, salt), sugar, malt extract, coconut oil, glycerol monostearate, artificial flavor)

 Allergen statement. contains: wheat, milk.

-Manufactured on shared equipment with products containing milk, eggs, wheat, peanuts & tree nuts
+Manufactured on shared equipment with products containing milk, eggs, wheat, sesame seeds, peanuts & tree nuts

 Our chocolate is best if consumed immediately as it does not include preservatives or artificial flavors.
 For optimal freshness and flavor, please enjoy your chocolate by the “enjoy by date” on the package.